artalar/reatom/docs/src/content/docs/core.md

 ### `action` API

-Actions is atom with temporal state, which lives only during transaction.
-Action state is array of params and payload.
-Array needed to handle a few actions call during transaction batch.
-Action callback could mutate atoms or call other actions, but their dependencies will be notified only after the callback end - it is what batch mean.
+Actions are atoms with temporal states, which live only during a transaction.
+The action state is an array of parameters and payloads.
+The array is needed to handle multiple action calls during a transaction batch.
+Action callbacks can change atoms or call other actions, but their dependencies will only be notified after the callback ends - that is what a batch means.

 Possible usage: